shubhendu0/Redscope-Take_Home_Assignment/README.md

 We don’t expect you to have worked in Chrome plugin before, so let us give you some pointers:
 1. You might have to get familiarized to Chrome plugin workings: What is a service worker, and what is a content script.
 How do they talk to one another
 2. Read about the advantages of webSocket server over http server, and why we chose webSocket server here.
 And how that. would be helpful

 How can you test it (You might have to change in the code to test it as well)

-## Take Home Assignment 3
 1. We have also added a html page http://localhost:3000 which connects to the webSocket.
 You can modify that page to pass in sessionId to the node.js server
 Alternatively, you can use a tool like Postman to connect to this WebSocket and send data
 2. Passing in a new sessionId simulates the case when a user has clicked on start session button
 3. To simulate the use case of user clicking on stop session button, send NULL OR -1 sessionId

 #Part 3: Check why the rrweb video does not work on existing tab, on changing sessionId.
 This might be a more challenging problem to solve, and would require you to understand some level of details of Chrome Plugin, as well as rrweb.There is a bug that would happen, when we allow sessionId to change on an existing webpage.